chrisl8/PanicStations/README.md

 ## Raspberry Pi Setup

 This is intended to run on a Raspberry Pi running **Raspbian** Lite.
+As of this writing I am using Raspberry Pi OS (32-bit) based on Debian **Bullseye**.
+Newer or older versions may or may not work without modification.

 Put a fresh copy of Raspbian (RASPBERRY PI OS LITE 32-BIT) on your Raspberry Pi then run the installation script below.

+You will need to connect a monitor to your Pi and follow the on screen setup instructions to get the OS fully set up and working, including connecting it to your network for installation of this code.

+Note that Rasbian has the SSH Server disabled by default.
+Follow thier instructions to [enable the SSH server on your Raspberry Pi](https://www.raspberrypi.com/documentation/computers/remote-access.html#enabling-the-server) if you want to do this remotely rather than from the pi itself.

 ## Install
 There is a script to install everything.
 Run: